They say…

 Uncle Stuart's Pack Lane Mild

-Uncle Stuart’s on the outskirts of Norwich is one of a small but growing number of small that are finding an alternative route to market with a twist on vertical integration, using a shop rather than a -driven pub as their retail outlet.
+Uncle Stuart’s on the outskirts of Norwich is one of a small but growing number of small that are finding an alternative route to with a twist on vertical integration, using a shop rather than a -driven pub as their retail outlet.
 In this case it’s the Little Beer Shop at Blofield, and they do mean little – it’s essentially a shed run as a franchise in a sprawling garden centre, but it’s packed from floor to ceiling not only with house brews but with a wide range of other hard-to-find East Anglian craft beers, almost all of them bottle conditioned.

 The Uncle in question is Stuart Evans, who graduated from home to full-time brewer in 2002 on what was then one of the smallest commercial plants in Britain, though it’s since expanded.
 The first beer brewed was Pack Lane Mild, named after the street where the business is located, and the rustic scene depicted on the label is actually the view from the brewery, which uses water from a nearby borehole as brewing liquor.